10 Best Things to Do in Zion National Park

 Distance: 7.0 miles / 11.3 km

-The Observation Point Trail is one of my favorite alternatives to the popular Angels Landing hike.
+This is why the Observation Point Trail via East Mesa is also one of my favorite alternatives to the much more popular Angels Landing Trail—not to mention that the summit is actually much higher than the summit of Angels Landing!

 Read My Separate Post: East Mesa Trail